 Edward Land revolutionized the industry with the invention of the Polaroid in 1948.
 The new device utilized cutting-edge technology that made it possible to develop a photograph in less than a minute.

-The Polaroid quickly became a consumer favourite, as it eliminated the previous long-development process.
+The Polaroid quickly became a consumer favorite, as it eliminated the previous long-development process.
 Prior to the invention of the Polaroid, photographers had to wait a considerable amount of time for images to be developed.

 A student of Harvard University, Land was at the forefront of polarizing technology.
-Throughout the early 20th century, Land worked to develop polarizing film as well as filters capable of polarizing light.
+Throughout the early 20th century, Land worked to develop the polarizing film as well as filters capable of polarizing light.

 He would later go on to assist the American military in the Cold War with the development of photo reconnaissance technology.

 The development of the digital camera can be traced back to George Eastman.
 Despite his death in 1932, it was through Eastman’s Kodak company that the first digital camera was born.
 Camera technology continued to evolve with companies like Nikon, Canon, Leica joining the race.
 Each manufacturer added components to their cameras like interchangeable lenses, light meters, flash etc., which are all part of the modern cameras that we use today.

 Designed as a joint effort between Kodak’s Steve Sasson and Gareth Lloyd, the digital camera hit the market in 1994 after the pair found a way to digitize a captured photo that had been converted into an electric signal.